 Ubuntu is built on the foundation of Linux, which is a member of the Unix family.
 Unix is one of the oldest types of operating systems, and together with Linux has provided reliability and security for professional applications for almost half a century.
 Many servers around the world that store data for popular websites (such as YouTube and Google) run some variant of Linux or Unix.
 The popular Android system for smartphones is a Linux variant; modern in-car computers usually run on Linux.
-Even the Mac os x To learn more about Canonical, go to http:// www.canonical.com.
+Even Apple os x is based on Unix.
+The Linux kernel is best described as the core-almost the brain-of the Ubuntu operating system.